dawoodwasif/BizFlow-AI/README.md

 # BizFlow AI

-This project is made exclusively for the Rasa Agent Building Challenge.

 ## Introduction

 Welcome to BizFlow AI!
 This enterprise-grade conversational assistant has been developed using the open source machine learning framework [Rasa](https://rasa.com/).
 BizFlow AI is designed to streamline internal business processes by handling both structured (transactional) workflows and open-ended (informational) queries.
 Whether you need to raise an IT support ticket, submit an expense report, book a meeting room, or retrieve the latest HR policy, BizFlow AI is here to assist.